When you’re admitted to hospital for treatment, you’re either considered a public or private patient.

 Compare wait times

-To compare wait times for common elective surgeries in a public hospital vs. a private hospital, try our wait times calculator.
+To compare wait times for common elective surgeries in a public vs. a private hospital, try our wait times calculator.